catchorg/Catch2/docs/matchers.md

 Finally, the `Matches` matcher performs an ECMASCript regex match using `str` against the argument string.
-It is important to know that the match is performed agains the string as a whole, meaning that the regex `"abc"` will not match input string `"abcd"`.
+It is important to know that the match is performed against the string as a whole, meaning that the regex `"abc"` will not match input string `"abcd"`.
 To match `"abcd"`, you need to use e.g. `"abc.*"` as your regex.